madelinben/arcade-canvas/README.md

 ## 🐞 BUGS!
 ***Web Dev:***
 * [ ] Text decoration on credit repo link.
+* [ ] Existing game graphics need to be scaled on window resize.

 ***Pong:***
 * [ ] Ball angle should initially travel towards the winning player.
 Game is currently just randomising the angle.